MicrosoftDocs/azure-dev-docs/articles/javascript/graphql-developer-guide.md

 When you build GraphQL endpoints to your existing data sources, consider the following services and their uses:

 * **Custom API endpoints**: Use [Azure API Management](/azure/api-management/graphql-apis-overview) to build a GraphQL endpoint to your existing Azure data sources.
-* **Static data endpoints**: Use [Static Web Apps](/azure/static-web-apps/database-azure-cosmos-db?tabs=bash) and the `data-api` endpoint configued in the `staticwebapp.database.config.json` file to build a GraphQL endpoint available from your static client app to your existing Azure data sources.
+* **Static data endpoints**: Use [Static Web Apps](/azure/static-web-apps/database-azure-cosmos-db?tabs=bash) and the `data-api` endpoint configured in the `staticwebapp.database.config.json` file to build a GraphQL endpoint available from your static client app to your existing Azure data sources.

 ## Resources